Esri/arcgis-runtime-samples-android/kotlin/navigate-route/README.md

 ## How to use the sample

-Click 'Navigate' to simulate travelling and to receive directions from a preset starting point to a preset destination.
-Click 'Reset' to start the simulation from the beginning.
+Tap 'Navigate Route' to simulate travelling and to receive directions from a preset starting point to a preset destination.
+Click 'Recenter' to center the camera on the data source, or 'Navigate Route' to start the navigation over again.

 ## How it works